Scholar Resources and Information

 CAMPUS AND PERSONAL SAFETY

-If you have questions on campus violence, abusive relationships, sexual assault and harassment there are many good resources (see list at end of this article).
+If you have questions on campus violence, abusive relationships, sexual assault and harassment there are many resources.

 If you believe you have experienced an assault or harassment, visit your health center and police department immediately to report.